Mein Kampf: Turkey

 Mein Kampf (Kavgam) was widely available in Turkey selling up to 100,000 copies in just two months in 2005.
 Analysts and commentators believe the sales of the book to be related to a rise in nationalism and anti-U.S. sentiment. İvo Molinas of Şalom stated this was a result of "what is happening in the Middle East, the Israeli-Palestinian problem and the war in Iraq."
 Doğu Ergil, a political scientist at Ankara University, said both far-right ultranationalists and extremist Islamists had found common ground – "not on a common agenda for the future, but on their anxieties, fears and hate".

 United States

-In the United States, Mein Kampf can be found at many community libraries and can be bought, sold, and traded: it is protected by the First Amendment to the United States Constitution as a matter of freedom of speech and of freedom of the press.
-The U.S. government seized the copyright in September 1942 during the Second World War under the Trading with the Enemy Act and in 1979, Houghton Mifflin, the U.S. publisher of the book, bought the rights from the government pursuant to 28 CFR 0.47.
+In the United States, Mein Kampf can be found in many community libraries and can be bought, sold, and traded.
+It is protected by the First Amendment to the United States Constitution as a matter of freedom of speech and of freedom of the press.
+The U.S. government seized the U.S. copyright to the book in September 1942 during World War II under the Trading with the Enemy Act.
+In 1979, Houghton Mifflin bought it from the U.S. government via the U.S. Department of Justice's Office of Alien Property, pursuant to 28 C.F.R. § 0.47.
 More than 15,000 copies are sold a year.
 In 2016, Houghton Mifflin Harcourt reported that it was having difficulty finding a charity that would accept profits from the sales of its version of Mein Kampf, which it had promised to donate.